davidkarim/davidkarim.github.io/_posts/2024-12-01-web3-smart-contracts.md

 Boca Contracts is a NextJS application that is deployed on AWS via terraform.
 It is composed of EC2 instances, load balancers, and an RDS database.

-Once the church was satisfied with the new site, we had the provider update the DNS to make the site go live.
-The new site implements features such as a Calendar of Events, announcements banner, and a background video which I recorded using a DJI drone.
+The project is made up of the infrastructure code, the front end code, the application itself, and the Solidity contracts.
+For now, the application holds contracts in Ethereum (mainnet and Sepolia) and BNB Smart Chain.

 The finished product can be seen here: <a href="https://bocacontracts.com" target="_blank" rel="noopener noreferrer">Boca Contracts Home Page</a>